Ultraman (manga): Anime

 An anime adaptation of the manga was announced in November 2017, which was later revealed to be a 3DCG anime co-produced by Production I.G and Sola Digital Arts.
-The anime will be co-directed by Kenji Kamiyama and Shinji Aramaki.
-Nobuko Toda and Kazuma Jinnouchi are composing the music.
+The anime was co-directed by Kenji Kamiyama and Shinji Aramaki and it was the 33rd series (3rd animated) in the Ultra Series.
+The music score was composed by Nobuko Toda and Kazuma Jinnouchi.
 The series was released on Netflix on April 1, 2019.
 Oldcodex performed the series' ending theme song "Sight Over The Battle."

 During the 2019 Annecy International Animated Film Festival, Netflix announced that a second season is in production.
 The staff are returning to reprise their roles, with the addition of Hiroyuki Uchiyama as series director.
 A kickoff event for the second season occurred on August 24, 2021.
 Japanese voice actor Tatsuhisa Suzuki was originally announced to voice the new character, Kotaro Higashi, but eventually stepped down in August 2021 after he decided to suspend his activities in voice acting for the time being.
 Tomoaki Maeno replaced Suzuki for the role.
 The second season was released on April 14, 2022.

-A third and final season is set to be released in 2023.
+A third and final season was released on May 11, 2023.